jdcloudcom/en/documentation/Big-Data-&-Analytics/JD-MapReduce/Introduction/Benefits.md

 By default, a highly available architecture with a three-node replica set is provided, supporting high availability and ensuring business availability.

-## Data lasting
+## Data Lasting

 With a complete data backup mechanism, the cluster supports three copies by default.
 You can also create backups at any time according to business conditions.
-Backup files can be saved in JD Cloud object storage service without worrying about data loss.
+Backup files can be saved in JD Cloud Object Storage without worrying about data loss.

 ## Safety